nifrali/piece-of-py/README.md

 piece-of-py
 ===========

-A repo for all my python cods.
+A repo for all my personal projects written in python.